iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

         )>aapl
     ```

-2. Ingest the data to your dataset using a `POST /data/:workspace/:id` requestas described in [Ingest data](https://iexcloud.io/docs/datasets-api/ingest-data).
-For example, use this command, replacing the *WORKSPACE,* *[YOUR_DATASET,* and *SK_NUMBER* values with your own:
+1. Ingest the data to your dataset using a `POST /data/:workspace/:id` requestas described in [Ingest data](https://iexcloud.io/docs/datasets-api/ingest-data).
+For example, use this command, replacing the `WORKSPACE`, `YOUR_DATASET`, and `SK_NUMBER` values with your own:

     ```bash
     curl -H "Content-Type: application/json" \